 The burden of social security is shared between employer and employee.
 Pension, unemployment, health and nursing care insurance are shared between employee and employer.
 Roughly 20% of the employee's gross salary will have to be paid by the employer on top, limited roughly to EUR 1,000 per month and employee.
+The employer is liable to deduct income tax and social security contributions from the employee' income.

 Every employer has to pay contributions to an accident insurance.
 Each industry operates its own scheme and the amount contributed varies from industry to industry depending on the frequency of accidents in that industry.
-In return, employees cannot claim any damages from the employer even if the workrelated accident occurred due to gross negligence on the part of the employer.
+In return, employees cannot claim any damages from the employer even if the work-related accident occurred due to gross negligence on the part of the employer.